 As noted above, this paper is also related to a number of papers that have related exporting to wages in employer-employee data, including Schank et al. (2007), Munch and Skaksen (2008), Davidson et al. (2014), Baumgarten (2013), Klein et al. (2013), Irarrazabal et al. (2013), Hummels et al. (2014), Krishna et al. (2014), Araújo and Paz (2014), Macis and Schivardi (2016), Helpman et al. (2017), Barth et al. (2018), and Garin and Silvério (2018).
-Of these, the papers that employ a quasi-experimental (or "design-based") strategy to isolate the effect of exogenous variation in exports - which are closest in spirit to our paper - are Hummels et al. (2014), Araújo and Paz (2014), Macis and Schivardi (2016), and Garin and Silvério (2018).
-Hummels et al. (2014) focus on the wage effects of offshoring (in Denmark) but also examine the wage effects of exporting, using a different instrument from ours: a weighted average of imports of particular goods by a the countries a firm exports to, using the firm's initial export shares as weights.
-10 Macis and Schivardi (2016) and Araújo and Paz (2014) adopt modifications of the strategy of the current paper (as presented in an earlier version), but with certain limitations.
-Macis and Schivardi (2016) seek to implement a design similar to ours using the 1992 devaluation of the Italian lira, but they find little evidence of a differential effect of the devaluation on exporting by firm size; in the end, they regress estimates of wage premia on current export share, without instrumenting, letting the coefficient on export share differ pre- and post-devaluation.
-In Brazilian data, Araújo and Paz (2014) examine differential trends between larger and smaller firms in a period after a devaluation (2000-2004)
+Of these, the papers that employ a quasi-experimental (or "design-based")

-9An earlier version of the current paper (Frías et al., 2009) estimated a model that allowed more flexibly for changes over time in the return to individual ability, using an approach pioneered by Holtz-Eakin et al. (1988), and found results broadly similar to those reported here.
+An earlier version of the current paper (Frías et al., 2009) estimated a model that allowed more flexibly for changes over time in the return to individual ability, using an approach pioneered by Holtz-Eakin et al. (1988), and found results broadly similar to those reported here.
 In this version, delayed in part by a change in data-access regime, we focus on simple AKM-type specifications estimated in separate periods, because the method is arguably more transparent and is more comparable to the literature as it has developed more recently.
 Many of the papers cited above refer to the earlier version of this paper.
 In a related short paper, Frías et al. (2012) show (without controlling for individual effects) that exports increase within-plant wage inequality.